-Hiring, promoting, and evaluating people based on their natural strengths, expertise, and ability to perform the job for which they were hired seems like common sense, but all too often, companies don’t define this clearly enough.
-Many job descriptions fall into this trap by calling for a leader or manager who “is a team player,” or who can “successfully run a large global team.”
+Hiring, promoting and evaluating people based on their natural strengths, expertise and ability to perform the job for which they were hired seems like common sense, but all too often, companies don’t define this clearly enough.
+You’ve probably read a fair share of vague job descriptions calling for a leader or manager who “takes initiative,” is a “critical thinker” and who can “motivate a team to excel.”

-By contrast, building a strong leadership pipeline is much easier when a clearly defined set of competencies is in place.
+By contrast, building a strong leadership pipeline is much easier when you have a clearly defined set of competency models.
 Justine Staub, Director of Workforce Development at AmeriGas, quickly discovered this when she began developing a succession management program for her company’s Area Directors.
 Before she could create a meaningful training program to help them excel, she realized she had to take a step back and define exactly what they needed to succeed in their position.

-Now that the program is rooted in a defined set of competencies, it’s much easier for Staub to identify which employees should be considered potential Area Directors and how development tools can help them to become better in their new roles.
-Employees also have more clarity over what they need to do to advance their careers, which has boosted retention and morale within the company.
+Now that the program is rooted in a defined set of competencies, it’s much easier for Staub to identify which employees should be considered potential Area Directors.
+Employees also have more clarity over what they need to do in order to advance, which has boosted retention and morale within the company.

 Unless your company has clearly defined what success looks like, especially for your leaders, it will be difficult to determine when someone has achieved it.
 Your processes for hiring and promoting top talent will be inherently subjective, and results will vary.